gomorpheus/morpheus-docs/release_notes/current.rst

 **************************************

 ..
 IMPORTANT:: |morphver| contains embedded MySQL v8 upgrade.
 BACKUP YOUR DATABASE PRIOR TO UPGRADE when using embedded MySQL (all-in-one appliances)
 ..
+IMPORTANT:: Minimum v6.x required to upgrade to v6.0.7+ for environments using embedded RabbitMQ.
+Environments running 5.5.x or earlier using embedded RabbitMQ must upgrade to v6.0.0 - v6.0.6 prior to upgrading to v6.0.7+
+..
 WARNING:: Rolling upgrades for HA environments using embedded RabbitMQ and/or embedded Elasticsearch services are not supported

 - Compatible Plugin API version: |pluginVer|
 - Compatible |morpheus| Worker version: |workerVer|
+- Minimum upgrade version: |minUpgradeVer|

 ..
 NOTE:: Items appended with :superscript:`6.x.x` are also included in that version